 Family Presence and Visitation

-The University of Michigan Health System welcomes loved ones to visit patients because we know how important it is for their healing to family and friends with them during hospitalization, and we know that informed family members lead to better outcomes for patients.
-Read more about how your family and loved ones can be involved in your care, including visitation hours.
+The University of Michigan Health System welcomes the presence of loved ones because we know how important it is for their healing to family and friends with them during hospitalization, and we know that informed family members lead to better outcomes for patients.
+Read more about how your family and loved ones can be involved in your care.

 If, prior to admission, you have a temperature, runny nose or cough; have been exposed recently to mumps, measles, chicken pox or rubella; have vomiting, diarrhea or a rash; or have symptoms you feel would inhibit treatment, please contact your admitting physician before coming to the hospital.
 Any of these symptoms may result in canceling the admission, and a phone call could prevent an unnecessary trip.